dandelany/tweetalyze/README.markdown

 # Setup Instructions
 ## Basic Setup
-The dependencies for TwitPolitics are Python 2.6-2.x, MongoDB (2.0.4), and Python libraries pymongo (2.1.1) and tweepy.
+The dependencies for TwitPolitics are Python 2.6-2.x, MongoDB (2.0.4), and Python libraries pymongo (2.1.1), tweepy, decorator and prettytable.

-We recommend using Homebrew to install MongoDB and pip to install pymongo and tweepy.
+We recommend using Homebrew to install MongoDB and pip to install pymongo, tweepy, decorator and prettytable.
 Once dependencies are installed, start mongod and run the setup.py script, which will ensure everything is installed correctly by making a test call to the Twitter API, and inserting a tweet in a test collection.

 ## Step-by-step Instructions
 ### Installing MongoDB